MediaBlog

 2. When planning your flight, please note that IT IS NECESSARY TO COORDINATE ARRIVAL AND DEPARTURE DATES/TIMES if you would like to take advantage of provided transport to/from the airport.
 See the 'Arrival' section on the 'Preparation' page for details.

-Top of page Location & Accommodations
+Top of page Homestay

 Top of page Program Fee